How to Write Procedures: A Step-by-Step Guide to Improve

 Continually polish your procedure writing

 Procedure writing is 50% planning.
 Make sure you complete the analytical work first (i.e., analyze your audience, generate content, categorize and sequence info) before you start writing.
-Also, involve the team in the document's creation.
-This will ensure a clear, understandable document with detailed instructions that helps operations run smoothly.
+Also, involve the team in the creation of the document.
+This will ensure a clear, understandable document with detailed instructions that help operations run smoothly.

 Become a stronger technical report writer and advance your career.